eclipse/xtext/xtext-website/documentation/101_five_minutes.md

 Let's give the editor a try.
 If you select *Run As &rarr; Eclipse Application* from the project's context menu, you can create a new Eclipse Application.
 A new Eclipse instance will be launched and allows to test drive the editor.

 ![](images/FiveMinTutorial_LaunchConfig.png)
+NEEDS TO BE UPDATED, WE SAID RUN AS, BUT THIS IS A SCREENSHOT FOR DEBUG AS

 Before you can create a file for the sample language, you will have to create a sample project.
 Select *File &rarr; New &rarr; Project...* and choose a project type of your choice, e.g. *Java Project*, name it *Sample* and create a new file in the *src* folder of the project: From the context menu of the folder choose *New &rarr; File*, call it *Sample.mydsl* and hit *Finish*.
 The newly created editor will open for your language and ask you in a dialog, whether you want to add the Xtext nature to your project, which should be confirmed.
 You can now give the editor a try, e.g. use content assist (*Ctrl+Space*) to insert the keyword `Hello` and see how the input is validated immediately.